nirajp82/Microservice/01_07_IdentityService.md

 In summary, OAuth2 scopes allow precise control over what a third-party application can do, ensuring secure and transparent access to resources.

-Certainly!
-Here’s a complete explanation of the OAuth 2.0 Authorization Code Flow with PKCE for **PhotoShareApp**, including a revised diagram for easy copying.

 ---

 ## OAuth 2.0 Authorization Code Flow with PKCE for **PhotoShareApp**